San Luis Obispo County Regional Airport: History

-In January 2009 a charter Alaska Airlines Boeing 737-400 arrived at SBP from Chico and was the largest aircraft ever to land at San Luis.
+In January 2009, a charter Alaska Airlines Boeing 737-400 arrived at SBP from Chico and was the largest aircraft ever to land at San Luis.
 The flight carried 125 members of the San Francisco Symphony arriving to perform at Cal Poly's Performing Arts Center.
 From April 1 to 4, 2009 charter Alaska Airlines Boeing 737-700s, Frontier Airlines Airbus A319s, and Southwest Airlines Boeing 737s arrived at San Luis Obispo County carrying Oregon National Guard military troops.
-The A319 was the largest aircraft to have ever landed at San Luis Obispo.
+The mainline A319 operated by both American Airlines and United Airlines is currently the largest jet aircraft type to serve San Luis Obispo in scheduled passenger service.
 Currently, there are no military charter operations at San Luis Obispo; however, C-130 Hercules aircraft do occasionally stop at the airport.
-Allegiant Airlines provides charters from the airport for the Cal Poly Football team.
+Allegiant Air has operated charters from the airport for the Cal Poly Football team.

-In October 2015 ground was broken on a new passenger terminal; it was expected that increases in the regional population and tourism would attract more service to the airport.
+In October 2015, ground was broken on a new passenger terminal; it was expected that increases in the regional population and tourism would attract more service to the airport.

 On April 13, 2017, Alaska Airlines (Horizon Air) began a daily Embraer ERJ-175 jet service to Seattle.
+Alaska Airlines is currently operating mainline Boeing 737-800 jetliners nonstop between San Luis Obispo and Seattle.

-On December 13, 2018, American Airlines announced daily flights to Dallas/Fort Worth which began on April 2, 2019.
-The flights use American Eagle CRJ-700s and Embraer E-175s.
+On December 13, 2018, American Airlines announced daily nonstop flights to Dallas/Fort Worth which began on April 2, 2019.
+The flights were being operated with American Eagle CRJ-700 and Embraer E-175 regional jets and are currently being operated with mainline Boeing 737-800 jetliners.

 On June 26, 2019, Contour Airlines announced flights to Las Vegas which began October 17, 2019 with Embraer ERJ-135s.
-In March 2020 due to COVID-19 the airline ended service to the airport.
+In March 2020, due to COVID-19, the airline ended service to the airport.